-Pin1 is only one of the several mechanisms proposed about the inverse cancer-dementia relationship.
+Pin1 is only one of the several mechanisms proposed for the inverse cancer-dementia relationship.
 Certainly, cancer diagnosis represents a complex and heterogeneous health condition that exceeds the representation of Pin1 expression.
 To understand how – if at all – the cancer-dementia association informs the potential effects of any other mechanism or treatment strategy, and its connection to collected data, we may require different causal representations.
 For example, if researchers used this association to inform the possible effects of different chemotherapeutics on cognitive decline among patients undergoing treatment for cancer, different challenges would arise for mapping the observed association to the hypothetical randomized trial underlying this research question.
 Notably, that target trial, unlike the one considered here, would include cancer diagnosis as part of the eligibility, and thus researchers would need to instead grapple with how using data on persons without cancer is useful and useable [40].
-Because each question requires thinking about bias anew and each question brings its own set of challenges and opportunities, we believe it is crucial to have the discussion about the question or set of questions that are relevant first, as this can also inform efforts to collect more suitable data.
-Furthermore, we underscore that this is just one case study for how observed associations between two diseases or health states may be disentangled to more transparently unveil possible mechanisms (and sources of bias) behind them.
+Because each question requires thinking about bias anew and each question brings its own set of challenges and opportunities, we believe it is crucial to

+We underscore that our study is just one case study for how observed associations between two diseases or health states may be disentangled to more transparently unveil possible mechanisms (and sources of bias) behind them.
+We hope to stimulate researchers first have a discussion about the exact research question, rather than trying to replicate the cancer and dementia relation in their dataset.
+Such discussion is needed to identify potential biases and to get reliable results and meaningful conclusions.

 References